 - Muscle relaxers

 - Street drugs

-- Sedating anti-seizure medications
+- Sedating anti-seizure drugs

 If you are taking any of these, talk with your doctor before starting Xywav.
 Signs of serious CNS depression include:1